Confidence (2003 film): Plot

 A group of grifters rip off their latest mark and celebrate, while de facto group leader, Jake Vig, explains the art of the con.
-When one of the four, Big Al, is found shot to death, the other three learn that the latest money they stole belonged to a local Los Angeles crime lord known as The King.
+When one of the four, Alphonse "Big Al" Morley, is found shot to death, the other three learn that the latest money they stole belonged to Winston King, a local Los Angeles crime lord known as The King.
 Jake proposes that the grifters work for The King and steal money from Morgan Price, a rival who owns a bank.

 Jake enlists the aid of his remaining partners, Gordo and Miles, and also convinces an independent con artist named Lily to round out their foursome.
 The King, a ruthless killer with ADHD, demands that one of his men, Lupus, also go along.

 The con involves bribing a bank vice president to wire money offshore.
 The plan hits a snag when Special Agent Gunther Butan shows up in Los Angeles looking to finally bust Jake, whom he has followed for years.
 Butan forces corrupt LAPD detectives Omar Manzano and Lloyd Whitworth to switch their allegiance from Jake to him.

 After hearing about Butan's arrival, a nervous Jake pulls the plug on the whole con.
 He admonishes Lily, making her walk out.
 Lupus gets Jake to reconsider nixing the con, hinting that The King will torture and kill the grifters if the plan falls short.
 The con is back on, although now without Lily's help.

 The bribed bank vice president wires the money to Gordo in Belize.
 Gordo takes it to Ontario Airport, where he is met by both Butan and The King's men, both sides after the $5 million in a duffel bag.
 Butan arrests The King and confiscates the money.